DineshKuppan/jacoco-project/README.md

 ```

 # Jacoco Report
-  Now check the "target/site" directory for Jacoco reports will be generated.
+  Now check the "target/site" directory for the generated Jacoco reports.